U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: Literature Review

-Various machine learning algorithms and models have been applied in hourly demand forecasting of shared micromobilities in different cities worldwide.
-In this section, previous approaches and techniques used in hourly demand prediction are introduced and summarised in \autoref{table: demand review}.
+Hourly demand forecasting for \ac{esms} has been addressed using various \ac{ml} algorithms and models in different cities globally.
+In this section, we provide an overview of previous methods and techniques for hourly demand prediction.